See Ski Resort Austria

 Nearby Ski Resorts

-The 3 other Paznaun valley ski resorts of Ischgl, Kappl & Galtür, provide an outstanding range of skiing diversity.
+The 3 other Paznaun valley ski resorts of Ischgl, plus awesome Kappl & Galtür, provide an outstanding range of skiing diversity.
 All are easy to visit and are a must when in the Paznaun.
 And of course, Ischgl is interlinked with Samnaun in Switzerland ensuring a little cross-border international fun.
-Another sneaky little resort is on the way to the Paznaun, the secret stash of Venet above Landeck-Zams. it is a beauty on a powder day or for a quick leg stretch.
+Another sneaky little resort is on the way to the Paznaun, the secret stash of Venet above Landeck-Zams.
+It is a beauty on a powder day or for a quick leg stretch.
 If coming via Innsbruck, the local resorts are sensational and diverse.

 Review